AI-secure/CRFL/README.md

+# CRFL
-# CRFL: Certifiably Robust Federated Learning against Backdoor Attacks (ICML 2021)
+In this repository, code is for our ICML 2021 paper [CRFL: Certifiably Robust Federated Learning against Backdoor Attacks](https://arxiv.org/abs/2106.08283)

 ## Installation
 1. Create a virtual environment via `conda`.